A NSW Government website

 How is Crown Lands involved in the claim process?

-The role of the Aboriginal Land Claim Assessment Team (ALCAT), in the Crown Lands branch of the NSW Department of Planning and Environment, is to facilitate the return of land to Aboriginal owners and to partner with Aboriginal landowners in realising benefits from this land through the assessment process.
+The role of the Aboriginal Land Claim Assessment Team (ALCAT), in the Crown Lands branch of the department is to facilitate the return of land to Aboriginal owners and to partner with Aboriginal landowners in realising benefits from this land through the assessment process.

 Returning lands to Aboriginal land councils happens in response to Aboriginal land claims.
 If a land claim is successful, the land is transferred to the Aboriginal land council in freehold.